C.D. Once Municipal

-Club Deportivo Once Municipal, also known as Once Municipal, is a Salvadoran professional football club based in Ahuachapán, Ahuachapán department, that currently competes in Tercera División de El Salvador, the third division of El Salvador football.
+Club Deportivo Once Municipal, also known as Once Municipal, is a Salvadoran professional football club based in Ahuachapán, Ahuachapán department, The club currently plays in the Liga de Ascenso.
 Their colors are blue and yellow and the team mascot is a canary.
 Which provided the team nicknames Los Canarios or the Canaries in english.
 The club currently play its matches at the Estadio Simeón Magaña, which has a capacity of 5,000.

 History

 Foundation and early years

 Once Municipal was founded on 20 August 1945 by Salvador Marinero, who arrived in Ahuachapán from San Vicente in 1946.
 He was the owner of a factory in Ahuachapán.
 After discussing the venture with his neighbors, he put together a football team to play in El Salvador's second division.

 After a year of managing the team, Marinero asked Don Alfonso Salaverría, a property tycoon and the mayor of Ahuachapán, to help the team with equipment, finances, and logistics.
 Salaverría accepted Marinero's invitation, but wanted to see the team play first.
 Salaverría observed a practice at Llano del Espino, a field on the outskirts of the city where the team was based, but was unimpressed with the quality of the players.
 He issued instructions for Once Municipal to be reinforced with second division players such as defender René "Chacuate" Moscoso, a shoemaker.
 Salaverría signed Moscoso despite Marinero's protests against Moscoso's young age.

 The club was officially founded after Salaverría gave the team one colon for player wages.
 It played its first game in August 1946 against Ferrocarril, which Once won 3–1.
 Their first season was a success, finishing second on the league standings.